-A decade later, the next section of the building was replaced with stone construction (the present day museum entrance).
-The entire stone structure, built in 2 sections a decade apart, was completed by 1853.
-The wooden married Officers’ residence located at the Queen Street end of the stone structure, stood from 1816 until 1925.
-It was a wooden structure that was torn down when it became too dilapidated.
-The foundation of the original wooden married quarters rests between the building and Queen Street.
+A decade later, another section of the building transitioned to stone construction, now acting as the museum’s entrance.
+The two-phase stone construction project, separated by ten years, concluded in 1853.
+The wooden Officers’ residential quarters, located at the Queen Street end of the stone structure, stood from 1816 to 1925.
+It was ultimately demolished due to deterioration, with the foundation of the original wooden married quarters found between the building and Queen Street.

-British army officers lived in the stone and wooden buildings from their completion until 1869.
-Then, between 1883 and 1914, the buildings housed the officers of the Royal Canadian Regiment.
-Canada’s first permanent military unit.
-After 7 years as an army training base during the First World War and after, the New Brunswick Liquor Commission and other government agencies then used the stone building until the early 1960’s, when the York Sunbury Museum moved in.
+From their construction until 1869, British army officers occupied these stone and wooden structures.
+From 1883 to 1914, the Royal Canadian Regiment’s officers, Canada’s inaugural permanent military unit, resided in these buildings.
+Following its seven-year tenure as an army training base during and after World War I, the New Brunswick Liquor Commission and other governmental bodies took over the stone building until the York Sunbury Museum moved in during the early 1960s.

 Officers Square is currently a major construction project by the city to modernize the historic site.